awsdocs/amazon-application-discovery-user-guide/doc_source/start-connector-data-collection.md

-# Start Discovery Connector data collection<a name="start-connector-data-collection"></a>
+# Discovery Connector Data Collection<a name="start-connector-data-collection"></a>

-After you have deployed and configured the Discovery Connector in your VMware environment, you must complete the final step of actually turning on its data collection process\.
-You can turn on data collection through the console or by making API calls through the AWS CLI\.
-Instructions are provided below for both methods\.
+After you have deployed and configured the Discovery Connector in your VMware environment, if data collections stops you can restart it\.
+You can start or stop data collection through the console or by making API calls through the AWS CLI\.
+Both of these methods are described in the following procedures\.

 ------
-#### [ Using the Migration HubConsole ]
+#### [ Using the Migration Hub Console ]

-You start the Discovery Connector data collection process on the **Data Collectors** page of the Migration Hub console\.
+The following procedure shows how to start or stop the Discovery Connector data collection process, on the **Data Collectors** page of the Migration Hub console\.

-**To start data collection**
+**To start or stop data collection**

 1. In the navigation pane, choose **Data Collectors**\.

 1. Choose the **Connectors** tab\.

-1. Select the check box of the connector you want to start\.
+1. Select the check box of the connector you want to start or stop\.

-1. Choose **Start data collection**\.
+1. Choose **Start data collection** or **Stop data collection**\.

 **Note**
 If you don’t see inventory information after starting data collection with the connector, confirm that you have registered the connector with your vCenter Server\.